-A site can appear in only one of the 2 lists.
-You cannot, for example, specify that the same site should always be scanned for threats and never for content stripping.
+A site can appear in only 1 of the 2 lists.
+You cannot, for example, specify that the same site should never be scanned for tunneled protocols and always scanned for content categorization.

-- To change which list a site appears in, first select the site, and then use the right arrow (>) and left arrow (<) buttons to move the site to a new list. - To delete a site from either list, select the site and click Remove. - 4.
+- 3. To delete a site from a list, select the site and click Delete. - 4.
 When you are finished, click OK to cache your changes.
 Changes are not implemented until you click Save All.